What to Expect in the Reading Section of the TOEFL Test

 As you prepare, you’ll notice that not all questions are equally weighted.
 It goes without saying that the questions with the highest marks are the most important, and they should be the focus of your attention.

 As you move through the Reading section, our TOEFL Reading tip is to move as quickly as possible through the questions with the lowest number of marks, before focusing on the high scorers.

 A great way to improve your reading comprehension skills is to build your vocabulary.
 As you read in preparation for the test, note down the words you don’t know and incorporate them into your lexicon.

 TOEFL Reading passages tend to use similar language from one test to another.
 This means that you can on board frequent terms to reduce the possibility that you encounter unfamiliar language on the day.
 As a way of remembering new terms, our TOEFL Reading tip is to group the vocabulary you encounter according to their meaning or spheres of use and to make a note of relevant synonyms and antonyms.

-Preparation Is Key When Taking The TOEFL Test
+A Structured Preparation Is Key When Taking the TOEFL Test

-Succeeding in the TOEFL comes down to preparation.
+Succeeding at the TOEFL comes down to preparation.
 So, what can you do between now and test day?

 To help you organize your preparations, we recommend splitting your TOEFL Reading strategy into three parts:

 Familiarize yourself with the test (the format, the question types, and instructions)